-This note examines the background to an important government review of appeals against regulators' decisions.
+This note examines the background to a 2013 government review of appeals against regulators' decisions, and summarises subsequent developments.

-The review was triggered by criticism, especially from Ofcom, that companies had become adept at using appeals to the Competition Appeals Tribunal (the CAT) to postpone much needed regulatory decisions (e.g. those aimed at promoting the roll-out of 4G mobile telecoms technology) with consequential damage to the UK economy.
+The review was triggered by criticism, especially from Ofcom, that companies had become adept at using appeals to the Competition Appeal Tribunal (the CAT) to postpone much needed regulatory decisions (e.g. those aimed at promoting the roll-out of 4G mobile telecoms technology) with consequential damage to the UK economy.
 However, with one exception, there was no further word from the government following publication of the consultation document.
 The exception is that the 2016 Digital Economy Act provides that future appeals against Ofcom's decisions will be determined 'by applying the same principles as would be applied by a court on an application for judicial review' - in other words there will no longer be a rehearing of the merits of the decision.

 Ofcom was not the only body to have expressed concern or exasperation with the CAT.
 Critics focused on three main areas:

-The first and main concern was that CAT process simply took far too long, and so encouraged appeals mainly aimed at delaying the implementation of unwelcome regulatory decisions - Pay TV being a nice example - see this detailed note.
-Critics argued, back in 2012, that the Tribunal sometimes appears to see itself more as an alternative competition authority/regulator than as a court.
+The first and main concern was that appeals process simply took far too long, and so encouraged appeals mainly aimed at delaying the implementation of unwelcome regulatory decisions.
+The 10 year Pay TV saga was a nice example - see this detailed note.
+Critics argued, back in 2012, that the Tribunal sometimes appeared to see itself more as an alternative competition authority/regulator than as a court.
 It is too ready to see, with the benefit of hindsight, how regulators could have done a better job.
-There is none of the crisp cut to the chase approach seen in some courts, and especially in the CMA's Code Modification Appeal hearings.
-The Tribunal allows long and detailed arguments, delves into great detail, and produces enormously lengthy judgments, unintelligible to anyone other than real experts.
+There was none of the crisp cut to the chase approach seen in some courts, and especially in the CMA's Code Modification Appeal hearings.
+The Tribunal, it is said, allows long and detailed arguments, delves into great detail, and produces enormously lengthy judgments, unintelligible to anyone other than real experts.

-This is not a new problem.
+This was not a new problem.
 Back in 2008, after the first Albion Water appeal went on to the Court of Appeal, that Court said: